 Whatever card you choose, you should never have to pay an annual fee so make sure the card you select has $0 annual fee.

-With this new credit card, you will be paying off the statement balance in full every month (yes you will do this, or else).
-Because of this, the APR % on the credit card doesn’t matter.
+Now, with this new credit card, you will be paying off the statement balance in full every month (yes you will do this, or else).

 If you are a student who cannot get approved for a “starter card”, there are still plenty of student cards that are available for your situation.